philipturner/apm-roadmap/Documentation/Near-Term/Experiments.md

 Phase 0: Immediate target is to materialize an improved version of “Fast low-noise transimpedance amplifier” ([arxiv.org/abs/2007.00615](https://arxiv.org/abs/2007.00615)).
 It will remove the need for dangerous high voltage electronics and use a 300 MΩ feedback resistor.
 The project also requires careful consideration of PCBs with ADC/DAC chips, compensation capacitors for capacitive displacement sensing, and power filter feedback loops.
 It will be a challenging, but important, demonstration of control over external EMI and strong coupling between analog components.
 Assembly will rely entirely on hand soldering, making the lab setup minimal and convenient.

+> Update: split Phase 0 into two parts
+> 1) Transimpedance amplifier without capacitive displacement sensing
+> 2) Use capacitive displacement sensing to detect the micron-scale actuations from a ThorLabs piezo stack.
+It requires low voltages of 15&ndash;45 V. Although the PZT material suffers from creep, it's a more accessible stepping stone toward the end goal.

 Another component of Phase 0 is finite element simulation of electromagnetic fields.
 Recent developments suggest the Elmer dependency of FreeCAD can be compiled, by targeting x86\_64 and running under Rosetta 2 on Apple silicon.
 While it is computationally intractable to model electromagnetic radiation, the tool may elucidate static electric fields from nearby high voltage conductors.

+> Update: Elmer doesn't compile, at least on my specific Mac.
+There is no explanation of why the compiler error happens every time.
+I'll have to use my Windows machine to run these simulations, near-term.
+It's faster than investing more time into getting it to run on Mac.

 Phases I&ndash;III have extreme barriers to entry.